The Difference Between a Vulnerability Scan and Penetration Testing

 The results of a vulnerability scan provide a clear focus on where the technical vulnerabilities are within the organisation.
 With this information the organisation can create a patch management plan that enables them to manage, understand and control the open vulnerabilities that could impact their business.

 The purpose of this is to locate where exploitable information can easily be retrieved, but also to give you a full and detailed report on the security of your system; where the biggest weak points are and where your system may be secure.
-Achieving this level of test is incredibly technical, and many pen testers develop their own tools to be able to really analyse varying systems.
+Achieving this level of penetration test is incredibly technical, and many penetration testers develop their own tools to be able to really analyse varying systems.

 A penetration test provides a clear and controlled understanding of what the business impact would be if a hacker used an open vulnerability to stage an attack.